BigPolarBear1/factorization_v3/README.md

 The above code does this, but pretty poorly.
 Next this will need to be replaced with linear algebra.
 My next version will do this.
 Pretty sure I know how to do it now.

+OH!!
+I just went for a run, and I suddenly had the most brilliant idea! let me try to write it before I pass out, otherwise tomorrow.
+Waging cryptologic warfare against my enemies (the fbi and Belgian justice department) sure is exhausting.
+But I will triumph in the end, because no human can compete against a polar bear, hahahha.